 The vehicle rarely encounters issues with RFI from the RC transmitter to the receiver unless the vehicle is completely out of range.
 The WiFi connection between the vehicle and a computer can sometimes be spotty.
-To improve this, a larger wireless dongle was purchased with full antennas, and we will also switch to using a wireless router rather than broadcasting a network with the wireless dongle on the robot itself.
+To improve the connection, the jetson connects to a mobile hotspot which then the computer connects to as well.
+This allows us to have the jetson connecting to the hotspot rather than having to broadcast to the jetson, which was dropping connection in testing.
+It also extends our testing range because the hotspot can be set up in between the computer and drone.
 In terms of negating EMI, ArduPilot provides a built in utility that will automatically compensate for compass motor interference.
 To calibrate the compass for motor interference in ArduPilot, we first reverse the propellers on the vehicle and ensure that it is secured.
 Then, we arm the motors, and slowly raise to roughly 50% throttle.
 We monitor the compass readings as the robot approaches 50% throttle and for each tick in throttle, we also note the corresponding change in compass readings.
 At the end of the calibration, the offset in compass readings per throttle tick is saved to the flight control board as a way of mitigating EMI.